Blog and news

 Initial consultation is free, but charges may occur for x-rays, supplies or follow-up visits.
 Come into our Council Bluffs office for the walk-in clinic and ask our front desk about your free T-shirt!

-We have 3 fellowship trained, Board Certified, Sports Medicine Specialists, Dr. Larose, Dr. Atteberry, and Dr. Huston.
-They can treat patients of all ages, from children to the weekend warrior.
-Dr. Huston is certified in pediatric sports medicine as well.
+We have 2 fellowship-trained, Board Certified, Sports Medicine Specialists, Dr. Larose and Dr. Atteberry They can treat patients of all ages, from children to the weekend warrior.
 Miller Orthopedic Specialists are proud to be the team physicians for the Iowa Western Reivers, UNO Mavericks, and College of Saint Mary Flames.

 Contact us or visit us today!
 Get back to living your life pain free.